4thAce/devops_tools/readme.md

 * eyrun.sh -- Convenience script to target Production and Staging environments
 * ec2info -- Class to generate list of standalone AWS servers
 * ec2run.sh - Convenience script to pretty-print the AWS list
+* hipchat_replication.sh - Watch how far the RDS replica is from the master db
+* linkerreplication.sh - Monitor sync between linker master and slave
+* replicationstatus.sh - Dump core replication sttaus to a file
+* status_json.rb - Put mysql SHOW GLOBAL STATUS to a json file

 = Prerequisites